 SHE THOUGHT IT

 Radia Joy Perlman has made significant breakthroughs in many areas of Internet routing and networking protocols.
-Her contributions had a unique impact on how we use the Internet today, as she (re)designed and made possible the robustness, expansion and easier management of routing protocols.
-Between 1974 and 1976 she created the Toddler’s Own Recursive Turtle Interpreter System (TORTIS), a version of the LOGO programming language, with which preschool children (3 to 5 years old) could program the behavior of a physical turtle robot1.
-For this work Perlman is considered to be a pioneer of young children’s computer programming, especially for developing a “tangible programming” system2.
+Her contributions have had a unique impact on how we use the Internet today, as she (re)designed and made possible the robustness, expansion and easier management of routing protocols.
+Between 1974 and 1976 she created the Toddler’s Own Recursive Turtle Interpreter System (TORTIS), a version of the LOGO programming language, with which preschool children (3 to 5 years old) could program the behaviour of a physical turtle robot.1 For this work Perlman is regarded as a pioneer of young children’s computer programming, especially for developing a “tangible programming” system.2

-One decade later, while Perlman was working for Digital Equipment Corp., she addressed her boss’ challenge regarding the development of “a simple protocol that would enable bridges to locate loop-free paths through a network”3.
-Radia Perlman solved it over the weekend by inventing an algorithm in which was based on the Spanning Tree Protocol (STP)4.
-STP changed Ethernet networks in an unprecedented way, as it enabled the connection between hundreds of thousands of computers by preventing bridging loops.
-In parallel, she was one of the major designers behind DECnet protocol.
+A decade later, while Perlman was working for Digital Equipment Corp., she addressed her boss’s challenge to develop “a simple protocol that would enable bridges to locate loop-free paths through a network”.3 Radia Perlman solved it over the weekend by inventing an algorithm on which the Spanning Tree Protocol (STP) was based.4 STP changed Ethernet networks in an unprecedented way as it enabled the connection between hundreds of thousands of computers by preventing bridging loops.
+In addition, she was one of the major designers behind DECnet protocol.

-Perlman redesigned the STP by introducing the TRansparent Interconnection of Lots of Links (TRILL), which has been standardized by the Internet Engineering Task Force (IETF)5.
-TRILL’s introduction corrected the STP’s deficiencies, improved its robustness and stableness and allowed the efficient move of Ethernet packets using the Intermediate System to Intermediate System (IS-IS) link-state routing protocol instead of the spanning tree.
-Nowadays, the majority of Internet Services Providers (ISPs) use this routing protocol, which has been standardized by the International Organization for Standardization (ISO)6.
+Perlman redesigned the STP by introducing the TRansparent Interconnection of Lots of Links (TRILL), which has been standardized by the Internet Engineering Task Force (IETF).5 TRILL’s introduction corrected the STP’s flaws, improved its robustness and stability and allowed the efficient forwarding of Ethernet packets using the Intermediate System to Intermediate System (IS-IS) link-state for routing protocol instead of the spanning tree.
+Nowadays, the majority of Internet Services Providers (ISPs) use this routing protocol, which has been standardized by the International Organization for Standardization (ISO).6

-She also holds more than one hundred US issued patents and she received great recognition for her outstanding work on networking and Internet security, not only as an inventor, but also as an Internet pioneer.
-Lastly, Perlman combines a particular mix of talents as besides her profession, she also writes poetry and plays piano6.
+She also holds more than one hundred US issued patents and has received considerable recognition for her outstanding work on networking and Internet security, not only as an inventor, but also as an Internet pioneer.
+Lastly, Perlman combines a particular mix of talents as, besides her profession, she also writes poetry and plays the piano.6

 Born in Portsmouth, Virginia in 1951 and growing up mostly in New Jersey, Radia Perlman enjoyed solving logic puzzles and was attracted by mathematics and science classes in school.
-Her first introduction to computer programming would occur at High School, when she and other students took a class in programming at the Stevens Institute of Technology8.
-In addition to that, both her parents, Julius Perlman and Hope Rae Sonne, had a background in engineering, as they worked for the US government: her father worked on radar and her mother was a computer programmer.
-As Perlman notes: “Her title was mathematician”8.
+Her first introduction to computer programming came at high school, when she and other students took a class in programming at the Stevens Institute of Technology.8 In addition to that, both her parents, Julius Perlman and Hope Rae Sonne, had a background in engineering, as they worked for the US government: her father worked on radar and her mother was a computer programmer.
+As Perlman notes: “Her title was mathematician”.8

-Having embraced “critical thinking, hard work, non-discrimination, living frugally, and not displaying wealth, being against classism” as both family and personal values9, Perlman enrolled at the Massachusetts Institute of Technology, where she received her degrees of Bachelor of Science in 1973 and Master of Science in 1976, both in Mathematics, in an era in which the number of female students was very limited, especially in STEM fields.
-In May 1976, Perlman introduced the Toddler’s Own Recursive Turtle Interpreter System (TORTIS), a project she conducted with the Logo group, at MIT’S Artificial Intelligence Laboratory1.
-Despite the fact that her work was pioneering for the time, she later admitted “[…] I abandoned it because, being the only woman around, I wanted to be taken seriously as a “scientist” and was a little embarrassed that my project involved cute little kids”8.
+Having embraced “critical thinking, hard work, non-discrimination, living frugally, and not displaying wealth, being against classism” as both family and personal values,9 Perlman enrolled at the Massachusetts Institute of Technology, where she received her degrees of Bachelor of Science in 1973 and Master of Science in 1976, both in mathematics, in an era in which the number of female students was very limited, especially in the STEM fields.
+In May 1976 Perlman introduced the Toddler’s Own Recursive Turtle Interpreter System (TORTIS), a project she conducted with the LOGO group, at MIT’S Artificial Intelligence Laboratory.1 Despite the fact that her work was pioneering for the time, she later admitted “[…] I abandoned it because, being the only woman around, I wanted to be taken seriously as a ‘scientist’ and was a little embarrassed that my project involved cute little kids”.8

 After her graduation, Perlman worked on designing network protocols for Bolt, Beranek and Newman Technologies.
 In 1980, she joined Digital Equipment Corp.
 (DEC) as a Consulting Engineer.
-Eight years later she obtained her PhD in Computer Science at MIT’s Department of Electrical Engineering and Computer Science, in which she focused on designing a computer network that would be resistant to malfunctions and an improve the robustness and practicality of the “Network Layer”10.
+Eight years later she obtained her PhD in Computer Science at MIT’s Department of Electrical Engineering and Computer Science.
+This work focused on designing a computer network that would be resistant to malfunctions and improve the robustness and practicality of the “Network Layer”.10

-In 1993 Perlman left DEC to work for Novell and, in 1997, she started working for Sun Microsystems Inc. where she served as a Fellow, an honorary and prestigious title for the company’s technical staff.
+In 1993 Perlman left DEC to work for Novell, and in 1997 she started working for Sun Microsystems Inc. where she served as a Fellow, a prestigious honorary title for the company’s technical staff.
 Between 2010 and 2014, Perlman moved to Intel Labs, where she was also a Fellow and mostly worked on the design of various network routing and security protocols.
-In the meantime, Perlman’s interests always included, apart from network security and protocols, teaching and writing.
+In the meantime, apart from network security and protocols, Perlman’s interests always included teaching and writing.
 She was Affiliate Professor at the University of Washington and has given lectures at Harvard University and MIT.
-Perlman has also been invited as keynote speaker at several events all over the world organized by Microsoft Corp., Linux, Google, etc. She is the author of Interconnections: Bridges, Routers, Switches, and Internetworking Protocols (1999) and coauthor of Network Security: Private Communication in a Public World (1995), both of which are considered essential textbooks for students and/or amateurs of networking and protocols.
-Alongside with other colleagues, Radia Perlman has written several technical articles on network rooting, Internet security and relevant topics.
+Perlman has also been invited to be a keynote speaker at a number of events around the world organized by Microsoft Corp., Linux, Google, etc. She is the author of Interconnections: Bridges, Routers, Switches, and Internetworking Protocols (1999) and co-author of Network Security: Private Communication in a Public World (1995), both of which are considered essential textbooks for students and/or amateurs of networking and protocols.
+Along with other colleagues, Radia Perlman has written several technical articles on network routing, Internet security and related topics.

-Currently, Perlman lives in Redmond, Washington and since 2014 works as a Dell EMC Fellow.
-Both her children are MIT alumni7 and contributed to the musical setting for their mother’s “Algorhyme” poem, which introduced the Spanning Tree Protocol4.
-Lastly, she was recently honored at the 44th Annual National Inventors Hall of Fame Induction Ceremony in Washington, DC as a member of an elite group of inductees.
+Currently, Perlman lives in Redmond, Washington and since 2014 she has worked as a Dell EMC Fellow.
+Both her children are MIT alumni7 and contributed to the musical setting for their mother’s poem, Algorhyme, which introduced the Spanning Tree Protocol.4 She was recently honoured at the 44th Annual National Inventors Hall of Fame Induction Ceremony in Washington, DC as a member of an elite group of inductees.

 SCIENTIFIC COLLABORATION AND RECOGNITION

-Radia Perlman has also been recognized several times for her numerous contributions to the Internet.
-In 2003, she was named a Silicon Valley Intellectual Property Law Association Inventor; in 2006 she received the USENIX Lifetime Achievement Award; in 2014 she was inducted into the Internet Hall of Fame; and since 2015 she is a member of the National Academy of Engineering.
+Radia Perlman has also been recognised several times for her numerous contributions to the Internet.
+In 2003, she was named a Silicon Valley Intellectual Property Law Association Inventor; in 2006 she received the USENIX Lifetime Achievement Award; in 2014 she was inducted into the Internet Hall of Fame; and since 2015 she has been a member of the National Academy of Engineering.
 Perlman also holds an honorary doctorate from the KTH Royal Institute of Technology in Sweden.

-Finally, in order to understand Perlman’s huge scientific impact, it’s worth mentioning that in 2005, Radia Perlman received the Women of Vision Award from the Anita Borg Institute.
-In a video presented by the Institute, Greg Papadopoulos, former Chief Technology Officer at Sun Microsystems, states about the recipient, Radia Perlman: “There are many people who claim to be the father of the Internet, but there is only one Mother and that’s Radia Perlman”11.
-Even if Perlman has refused this title many times8, it is unquestionable that she merited her position among the women who pioneered STEM fields by radically transforming the way that humanity is today connected.
+Finally, in order to understand her huge scientific impact, it’s worth mentioning that in 2005, Radia Perlman received the Women of Vision Award from the Anita Borg Institute.
+In a video presented by the Institute, Greg Papadopoulos, former Chief Technology Officer at Sun Microsystems, says this about the recipient, Radia Perlman: “There are many people who claim to be the father of the Internet, but there is only one Mother and that’s Radia Perlman”.11 Even if Perlman has rejected this title many times,8 it is undeniable that she deserves her position among the women who pioneered the STEM fields by radically transforming the way that humanity is connected today.